Liston Bochette

 Liston (Lin) D. Bochette III, born June 16, 1957, is an athlete, artist and civic leader.
 He participated in several Olympic Games as an athlete and administrator.

 Education

-Bochette studied at Florida State University, the University of Puerto Rico, and was accepted at Stanford University.
-He collected a Bachelor's BFA degree in Fine Arts from the University of Florida; a Master's degree MA in Humanities from Inter American University; studied an ED at Inter American University and completed a PhD in Education from Pacific Western University.
-American University awarded him an Honorary Doctorate in Humanity in 2022.
-He has taught at Inter American University in the field of communication and continues in education as a visiting professor at Tiffin University’s College of Sports Management and on the distance faculty for the United States Sports Academy.
+Bochette studied at The University of Florida, Florida State University, Inter American University, the University of Puerto Rico, Pacific Western University, and was accepted at Stanford University.
+He collected a Bachelor's BFA degree in Fine Arts; a Master's degree MA in humanities; studied an ED abd in Education and completed a PhD in Philosophy.
+American University awarded him an Honorary Doctorate in Humanity.
+He has taught at Inter American University in the general field of communication and continues in education as a visiting professor at Tiffin University's College of Sports Management and on the distance faculty for the United States Sports Academy.
 In 1983 he was awarded a Citation of Merit by the Senate of Puerto Rico and in 2022 appointed as a United Nations Ambassador for Peace.